Do you want to retire early without having to worry about money?

-When I was 27, I made $170,000/year, and I was seriously considering trying to use the FIRE method to retire by the age of 35.
+When I was 27, I made $170,000/year from my job and side hustle, and I was seriously considering trying to use the FIRE method to retire by the age of 35.
 But I ultimately chose not to pursue that route.
 There’s more on that below.

-First, let’s get into what FIRE is and how you can use it to achieve financial independence in Canada.
+First, let’s understand what FIRE is and how you can achieve financial independence in Canada.